natgo/wt-wiki-scraper/wikitext-transpiled/fleet/HMS%20Vega.md

 === Mobility ===
 {{Specs-Fleet-Mobility}}
 <!-- ''Write about the ship's mobility.
 Evaluate its power and manoeuvrability, rudder rerouting speed, stopping speed at full tilt, with its maximum forward and reverse speed.'' -->
-Both the top speed and manoeuvrability are good on the Vega; the small size of the ship allows for very tight turning circles and effective evasive manoeuvres.
+While suffering from a very low speed, Vega can showcase a decent manoeuvrability, enabling it to evade incoming fire where other destroyers would struggle.
 Mobility is a significant advantage of the Vega and should be used to both obtain and hold strategic positions and outmanoeuvre enemy fire.

-{{NavalMobility}}
+{{NavalMobility
+|SpeedForwardStockAB = 57
+|SpeedBackStockAB = 17
+|TurnTimeStockAB = 108.117
+|TurnSpeedStockAB = 40
+}}

 === Modifications and economy ===
 {{Specs-Economy}}